-3. I had coverage through a Washington Healthplanfinder Qualified Health Plan in 2014 .
-When will I receive my 1095-A Statement so I can use the information to file my federal taxes?
+4. I had coverage through a Washington Healthplanfinder Qualified Health Plan in 2014 .
+To file my federal taxes, I need information from my 1095-A Statement.
+How can I access my 1095-A?

-If you were covered by a Qualified Health Plan in 2014 through Washington Healthplanfinder, you will receive an important tax return document called the 1095-A: Health Insurance Marketplace Statement.
+If you were covered by a Qualified Health Plan in 2014 through Washington Healthplanfinder, you should have received an important tax return document called the 1095-A: Health Insurance Marketplace Statement.

 If you want to claim Premium Tax Credits (PTC) or if you took Advanced Premium Tax Credits (APTC), you will need to use the information on your 1095-A to complete the IRS Form 8962: Premium Tax Credit.
 You must file an income tax return and attach Form 8962.
 You will need to file your federal taxes using the IRS Form 1040, Form 1040A, or Form 1040NR.
 You cannot file with Form 1040 EZ.